QubitPi/QubitPi/README.md

 My name is Jiaqi Liu and I am now a CEO and Co-Founder of a [data-tech startup](https://github.com/stealth-tech-startup).
 We are looking for passionated minds of all backgrounds to join us!

+I belive in a future where people never controls the machine and machine never dominates the human instead they become happier together.

+I also belive that the world tomorrow belongs to right-brainers, those who are creative and excels in Design and Persuasion.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=QubitPi&count_private=true&theme=vue&hide_border=true&show_icons=true)](https://github.com/QubitPi?tab=repositories)[![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=QubitPi&theme=vue&hide_border=true&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)

 OpenSource Projects